-The Wells Fargo credit card minimum payment is either $25 or 1% of your new balance plus the entire amount of any fees and interest charged during the billing period, whichever is greater.
-If your entire account balance is less than $25, then your minimum payment is that balance.
-After Wells Fargo determines which of these options applies to you, they will then add any past due amounts you have on top of that.
+The Wells Fargo credit card minimum payment is either $25 or 1% of your new balance, plus interest and fees, whichever is greater.
+If your entire account balance is less than $25, then your balance amount is the minimum payment.
+Note that any past-due amounts will also be added to the minimum payment.

-The Wells Fargo credit card grace period is at least 25 days, lasting from the close of the billing cycle to the payment due date.
-This means cardholders have at least 25 days between when their monthly statement closes and their due date.
+The Wells Fargo credit card grace period is at least 25 days, lasting from the end of the billing cycle until the payment due date.
+This means cardholders have at least 25 days from the moment their monthly statement closes until the due date to pay their credit card bill.
 As long as you pay in full during this period, you will owe no interest on your monthly purchases.… read full answer

-It’s also important to note that grace periods do not apply to cash advances or balance transfers.
+It’s also important to note that grace periods do not apply to cash advances and balance transfers.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.